alefwmm/RESTree/README.md

 ## Getting and posting data (finally)

-After all that configuration stage, it time to use your API!
+After all that configuration stage, it’s time to use your API!
 But first, you must tell RESTree you are ready to go:

 ```javascript